 C. Special Edition OR Seasonal Product Range

 By making a category of special edition goods, your customer will be inclined to get something that is limited and not available for everyone.
-It makes them feel special and unique to buy something which a lesser number of people have.
+It makes them feel special and unique to buy something that a lesser number of people have.

 2. Have A Good Story